This is part one of a two-part series.

 In general, solid colors work best on video and often won’t date your look.
-To check which colors suit your skin type try this.
-Pull up your sleeve and check the veins on your arms.
+To check which colors suit your skin type pull up your sleeve and check the veins on your arms.
 If they look bluer you will probably suit cooler undertones i.e. bright greens, purples, pinks, and reds.
-If your veins look more green than blue then you will suit warm tones like yellow, peach, golds, browns, dark greens.
-Note: the reason your veins may look green or blue is due to skin coloration (olive or yellow tones = green etc – there is nothing medically wrong).
+If your veins look more green than blue then you will suit warm tones like yellow, peach, gold, browns, and dark greens.
 Keep the vein test in mind when choosing or shopping for your wardrobe selection.

-Rich earth tones like taupe, bark, olive, charcoal, coffee, mocha, cocoa browns, smokey grays, bronze, golds, or pastels (provided they are paired with a brighter color) all look great on camera.
+Rich earth tones like taupe, bark, olive, charcoal, coffee, mocha, cocoa browns, smokey grays, bronze, gold, or pastels (provided they are paired with a brighter color) all look great on camera.

 Fabrics that are matte are more flattering to the physique than shiny or metallic type materials which can bounce light at the lens, creating visual distractions.
 This goes for everything, including your background objects.

 Avoid wearing anything large, flashy, and sparkling unless your business requires it.
 Dangly earrings, bracelets, necklaces, and watches can sparkle under the lights and can be distracting for viewers and detract from your message.